 (d) When Paheli moves from B to C, where does the image of A move?

 (a) Image of the object placed at A is formed behind the mirror.
 The distance of the image from the mirror is equal to the distance of A from the mirror.
 Image of A is shown in the given figure.

 (b) Yes.
 Paheli at B can see this image.

 (c) Yes.
 Boojho at C can see this image.

-(d) If we trace the reflected rays from B and C backwards, they converge at point behind the mirror.
-Position of image A remains fixed even if Paheli moves.
+(d) If we trace the reflected rays from B and C backwards, they converge at a point behind the mirror.
+The position of image A remains fixed even if Paheli moves.